FirelyTeam/firely-docs-forge/features/IntegrationwithSimplifier.md

 ![Summary conflicts Basic view](../images/SyncConflictsBasicView.png)

 To resolve conflicts you have to switch to the Advanced view by clicking `Advanced view`.
-For each listed file conflict you have 3 choices:
+For each listed file conflict you have three choices:
 - **Select the file change from your project folder:**
 The file from your local project folder will be uploaded to Simplifier and replaces the file on Simplifier.
 - **Select the file change from Simplfier:**